SolenoiData/Obsidian-HEP-EPN/CERN Computing/Argo/Templates/Container Template.md

 `kubectl -n argo port-forward --address 0.0.0.0 svc/argo-server 2746:2746 > /dev/null &`

-and open the [[Argo Workflows UI]].
+and open the Argo Workflows UI.
 Then navigate to the workflow, you should see a single container running.

 ## Exercise